 Autumn in the garden at Prior Park

 Autumn in the garden is a colourful time, with berries and fungus adding to the classic colours of the trees.
+This autumn will see the start of the dams restoration project, with an opportunity to see conservation in action.

 For now the trees are green and summer lingers a little longer, but soon the crisp autumn mornings will be a great time to walk down the leafy paths of Prior Park.
 Beech and maple trees give some of the best examples of colour, with the UK's champion norway maple looking particularly spectacular on the west side of the garden.